Jump to Topic

 A growing body of evidence points to differences in certain health conditions and risks between LGBTQ individuals and the rest of the population.
 Some of these issues may be linked to stress associated with experiencing prejudice.

 One study showed that sexual minorities who experienced prejudice were three times as likely to have a physical health problem — including cancer, flu and high blood pressure — in the next year as someone who had not.

 Minority stress theory suggests that experiencing prejudice can be more harmful to ones health than other stressful life events.

 This phenomenon, which has been dubbed minority stress theory, suggests that experiencing prejudice can be more harmful to health than other stressful life events.

-Compared to straight people, lesbian, bisexual and gay people generally experience higher prevalence and earlier onset of physical disabilities, such as those that require some kind of walking assistance.
+According to research by the Williams Institute, compared to straight people, lesbian, bisexual and gay people generally experience higher prevalence and earlier onset of physical disabilities, such as those that require some kind of walking assistance.
 They also face higher rates of asthma and allergies, as well as osteoarthritis and chronic gastrointestinal problems.

 With higher rates of tobacco and alcohol use, bisexual men also face higher rates of heart disease.